 Smoked mozzarella cheese and smoked cheddar cheese are easy to make at home!
 Follow this simple recipe to learn how to smoke cheese.
 Take your charcuterie to a new level and make your own smoked cheeses with minimal equipment and almost no hands-on time.

 It is amazing the smoky flavors you can get that turn cheap generic cheese into delicious smoked treats.
 The challenge with cheese smoking is to balance the smoke's heat source so as to produce enough flavor, but not melt the cheese.
 Once you smoked your first cheese, you will start smoking all of them and having fun finding new delicious flavors.

 Smoked mozzarella cheese and smoked cheddar cheese and two of our favorites because they are so inexpensive to make.
 The cheap store-bought cheese tastes amazing after an hour of sitting in smoke.

 There are so many good cheeses to smoke.
 I recommend thinking about what flavors you like the best and what applications you plan to use them.

 Hard Cheese: Sharp Provolone or Parmesean has a great taste that holds up to smoking.
 You may need to let these smoke a little longer to ensure they get good flavor.

 Semi-Hard Cheese: Gouda, swiss, cheddar, and pepper jack are deliciously smoked.
 They absorb smoke fairly quickly and have so many applications.

 Soft Cheese: Mozzarella is one of my favorite smoked cheeses.
-Brie is a little tough with the thick rind.
-If you slice it open and expose the inside, it will smoke well.
+Brie is a little tough since the melting temperature is so low.
 Just be sure to keep the temp cold with lot of ice to keep it from melting.
-Brie doesn't require much heat to melt.
+Smoked brie is amazing though!